clay/clay-kiln/behaviors/README.md

       - url
 ```

-If you point to the group in your template, it will create a form with all of that group's fields.
+If an element in your template points to that group, clicking it will create a form with all of that group's fields.

 ```html
 <div data-editable="myGroup"></div>
 ```

 You can add field properties to groups, which will work the same way as with fields.
+Groups can be displayed `inline` as well as in an `overlay`.

 ```yaml
 _groups: